simonmarqvard/sea_routes_backend/README.md

 1. clone the project
 2. install packages by running "npm- i"
-3. create a .env file in your root folder and copy your searoute key as `SEAROUTE_KEY=your_key` this is necessary to make api requests
+3. create a `.env` file in your root folder and copy your searoute key as `SEAROUTE_KEY=your_key` this is necessary to make api requests
-4. start the server using "nodemon server.js" or simply "node server.js"
+4. start the server using `nodemon server.js` or simply `node server.js`

 You are all set to interact with the page